dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 5. Is extern(C++)
 6. Intent to capture function pointers or delegates
 7. Has many args; unreasonable combinatorial explosion
-8. Is larger-than-inline scale; engineer assesses that reducing instantiation bloat has greater priority than maximising parameter passing efficiency in some cases
+8. Is larger-than-inline scale; engineer assesses that reducing instantiation bloat has greater priority than maximising parameter passing efficiency in select cases

 Any (or many) of these reasons may apply, eliminating `auto ref` from the solution space.

-## Key use cases
+### Key use cases

-Pipeline programming expressions often begin with a range returned from a function.
-There are constructs where transform functions need to take the range by reference.
-Such cases currently break the pipeline and introduce a temporary.
+Pipeline programming expressions often begin with a range returned from a function (an rvalue).
+Transform functions may receive their argument by reference.
+Such cases currently break the pipeline and introduce a manual temporary.
 This proposal improves the pipeline-programming experience.

 Generic programming is one of D's biggest success stories, and tends to work best when interfaces and expressions are orthogonal and with as few as possible edge-cases.
-Certain forms of meta find that `ref`-ness is a key edge-case which requires special case handling and may often lead to brittle generic code to be discovered by an unhappy niche user at some future time.
+Certain forms of meta find that `ref`-ness is a key edge-case which requires special case handling and may often lead to brittle generic code to be discovered by a niche end-user at some future time.

 Another high-impact case is OOP, where virtual function APIs inhibit the use of templates (ie, `auto ref`).

-By comparison, C++ has a very high prevalence of `const&` args and classes with virtual functions, and when interfacing with C++, those functions are mirrored to D. The issue addressed in this DIP becomes magnified significantly to this set of users.
-This DIP reduces inconvenience when interacting with C++ API's.
+By comparison, C++ has a very high prevalence of `const&` args, classes with virtual functions, and default args supplied to ref.
+When interfacing with C++, those functions are mirrored to D. The issue addressed in this DIP becomes magnified significantly to this set of users.
+C++ interaction is a key initiative, this DIP reduces inconvenience when interacting with C++ API's, and improves the surface area we are able to express.

 This issue is also likely to appear more frequently for vendors with tight ABI requirements.
-Users of closed-source libraries distributed as binary libs, or libraries distributes as DLLs are more likely to encounter these challenges interacting with those APIs as well.
+Lack of templates at ABI boundary lead to users of closed-source libraries distributed as binary or DLLs being more likely to encounter challenges interacting with such APIs.

 ## Copyright & License